Francis Delafield: Career

 Upon his return to the U.S. in 1865, he became surgeon in the New York Eye and Ear Infirmary, and physician and pathologist in 1871 to the Roosevelt Hospital (now Mount Sinai West).
 He was the founder of the first pathological laboratory in US, and his writings upon pathological subjects were accepted as standard authorities.
 His first important literary work, "A Handbook of Post-Mortem Examination and Morbid Anatomy" (1872) was later rewritten and enlarged into "A Handbook of Pathological Anatomy and Histology" (1885) and became a textbook for medical colleges.
 In 1878, appeared his "Manual of Physical Diagnosis," and in 1895 "Diseases of the Kidneys".
 Another achievement was his classification of the group of diseases generally treated under pulmonary consumption.
 Probably his most important contribution to medicine was "Studies in Pathological Anatomy," published in 1882.
 Since 1868, when he became a lecturer on pathological anatomy in the College of Physicians and Surgeons, Delafield had been a member of the Faculty of Columbia University.
 In 1875, he was appointed adjunct professor of medicine under Professor Alonzo Clark, and upon the latter's retirement in 1882 was elected his successor, as professor of pathology and the practice of medicine, being made professor emeritus in 1901.
 For a number of years since 1874, he was attached to the staff of Bellevue Hospital, at first as a member of the house staff, later as attending physician, and finally as consulting physician.
 He had served also as pathologist and attending physician to Roosevelt Hospital and as surgeon to the New York Eye and Ear Infirmary.
 In 1890, he was honored with the degree of LL.D. from Yale, and, in 1904, Columbia conferred a similar degree upon him.
 He held membership in the New York County Medical Society, the New York Academy of Medicine, the Pathological Society, and the Association of American Physicians, becoming the first president of the latter organization in 1886.

-The Delafield Commission

-Francis Delafield was the nephew of Major Richard Delafield.
-In 1855, Secretary of War Jefferson Davis dispatched Maj.
-Richard Delafield, Maj.
-Alfred Mordecai, and Capt.
-George B. McClellan to the battlefields of Crimea to observe the European military in action.
-American military commanders had studied European armies before, but the Delafield Commission was the most ambitious military observation mission up to that time and the first to observe an ongoing war.
-Major Delafield procured illustrations of Crimean weaponry that informed designs for the United States Civil War.